Level Interface Measurement

 An emulsion layer can lead to inaccuracies in the measurement of level interface.
 The density of an emulsion layer will vary depending on the how much of the dispersed phase is dispersed in the dispersion medium, and this variation in density can fool the measuring sensor into thinking it is measuring either the upper or lower liquid layer when it is actualy measuring the emulsion layer.
 For example, with an oil and water interface if there is a high percentage of water in the emulsion (approx 80% or more) then many measuring devices will consider the full emulsion layer to be water.

-Guide to Choosing Level Measurement Sensors for Interface Duties
+Choosing Level Measurement Sensors for Interface Duties

 There isn't a single sensor that will be suitable for all level interface duties, and quite often there will be more than one measurement technique that will be suitable.
 So each application should be considered on its own merit with regard to the physical properties of the liquids encountered, how these properties may change with changes in process pressure and temperature, number and size of nozzles availabe for use on the vessel or tank, cost of installation and maintenance of transmitter, and familiarity of the plant operators with the chosen technology.